I’m Todd Peterson and I have been handling back injury and car accident injury cases from our Portland offices for many years now.

 - My thoughts on PIP – Personal Injury Protection

-I want to help you get all the money you deserve for your accident, so please begin by filling out this short form.
+I want to help you get all the money you deserve for your accident, so call me at 503-280-0888 now or please fill out this short form.

 Please specify whether your accident happened in Oregon or Washington State, and give some brief details in the comments.

 After sending the form, you’ll be taken to a second page where if you wish, you can share all the details of your accident in one convenient place.